aguang/website/_posts/2018-02-28-travis-ci-for-python-and-r.md

 After `test-env` is activated, to install packages just run `conda install -c $channel $package` or `pip install $package` as usual.
 To learn more about that, take a look [here](https://conda.io/docs/user-guide/tasks/manage-pkgs.html).
 Best practices are to install everything from conda if possible once you've set up a conda environment, but sometimes packages don't have conda recipes, or sometimes they conflict, so what can you do.

-To take a look at my `.travis.yml` with a conda environment and subsequent build log for a passing commit, you can look [here](https://github.com/aguang/transmissim/blob/5a7d9b8c98025029b2af279f6380609b37ced5ca/.travis.yml) and [here](https://travis-ci.org/aguang/transmissim/jobs/309341101).
+To take a look at my `.travis.yml` with a conda environment and subsequent build log for a passing commit, you can look [here](https://github.com/aguang/transmissim/blob/b634f6009c42c2820da75fda2e46a60fef55f848/.travis.yml) and [here](https://travis-ci.org/aguang/transmissim/jobs/347627528).
 It includes some additional stuff in the `before_script` for running a pre-compiled executable, `pytest` and `codecov` but otherwise is basically the same.
-Ironically my current build is no longer passing however due to what appears to be issues with the `.travis.yml` file, which leads us to...
+Ironically while re-testing this today my current build started failing due to what appeared to be issues with the `.travis.yml` file, which leads us to...

 ## Debugging Travis with Docker